 At Spacial, we like to keep our ears to the ground, as well as to the airwaves.
 Radio automation software has barged its way into our listening habits, thoroughly democratising the content we want and how we respond to it.
-Along with podcasts, internet radio is evolving rapidly, so much so that it’s tough to grab emerging trends on the fly.
+Along with podcasts, internet radio is evolving rapidly; so much so that it’s tough to grab emerging trends on the fly.

 In essence, very little has shifted in the technological face of commercial radio.
 Stations still beam radio signals, hitting transmitters before they reach your home or workplace.
-Physical radios were outfitted with digital features more than a decade ago, and now we’re just waiting for the entire radio landscape to move online.
+Physical radios were outfitted with digital features more than a decade ago; now we’re just waiting for the entire radio landscape to move online.
 It saves money and manpower, whilst preventing crackly signals from ruining a show.

 An emphasis on storytelling

-The very first broadcasts were family events: you’d gather your partner and children, listening quietly as a honey-voiced host guided a radio drama or the reading of a popular novel.
+The very first broadcasts were family events.
+You’d gather your partner and children, listening quietly as a honey-voiced host guided a radio drama or the reading of a popular novel.
 In 2017, podcasts have brought this pleasure back to the core of what we like to hear, experimenting with long-form storytelling.
-We’re predicting a sharper rise in true crime episodes, serialised fiction and personal stories told with all the time in the world to spare.
+We’re predicting a sharper rise in true crime episodes, serialised fiction, and personal stories told with all the time in the world to spare.

 Radio automation software

 Forgive us for mentioning this again, but it’s true that, on every level of radio management, automation is becoming the desired landing spot for resource allocation and controlled schedules.
 Internet radio software, of which our SAM Broadcaster Cloud is top of the pile, will be rolled out by the largest stations on the planet.
-It leaves creative teams with the freedom to pursue the making of a programme, as opposed to ensuring it plays effectively.
+It gives creative teams the freedom to pursue the making of a programme, as opposed to ensuring it plays effectively.

 Inspired local stations